RayyanW786/University-DiscordBot/README.md

 ## Credits

-This bot is inspired by [RoboDanny](https://github.com/Rapptz/RoboDanny), a well-known Discord bot.
-Thanks to the original authors for their contributions!
+This bot is inspired by [RoboDanny](https://github.com/Rapptz/RoboDanny), a well-known Discord bot made by Danny!